 This song is about child abuse.
 It tells the story of a frightened boy who is forbidden to talk about what he's going through.

-On a 1987 Swedish television special, Vega said: "A few years ago, I used to see this group of children playing in from of my building, and there was one of them, whose name was Luka, who seemed a little bit distinctive from the other children.
+On a 1987 Swedish television special, Vega said: "A few years ago, I used to see this group of children playing in front of my building, and there was one of them, whose name was Luka, who seemed a little bit distinctive from the other children.
 I always remembered his name, and I always remembered his face, and I didn't know much about him, but he just seemed set apart from these other children that I would see playing.
-And his character is what I based the song Luka on.
+And his character is what I based the song 'Luka' on.
 In the song, the boy Luka is an abused child - In real life I don't think he was.
 I think he was just different."

 Speaking with SongTalk magazine, Vega explained that she started with the title for this song.
 Describing how she wrote it, she said: "It takes months of kind of fingering it in my mind, while I'm walking around or doing something else, it's just like a problem that my mind goes back to.
 It wiggles.
 It's like you're trying to get the right angle, and once the angle comes, I can write the song in two hours.
 Like 'Luka' took two hours.
 It took months of thinking about it and lining up the shot, in a sense.
 Like if you're playing pool and you want to clear the table, you line it all up, and then you just hit it and everything clears.
 It's very satisfying, but it takes months of preparation.